} } } } } }

 Article

 Michigan follows a modified comparative fault system under MCL § 600.2959.
-This means if you are partially at fault for your accident, your compensation is reduced by your percentage of fault — but only if you are 50% or less at fault.
-If you are found 51% or more at fault, you recover nothing.
-This threshold makes fault allocation one of the most contested issues in Michigan personal injury cases.
+This means if you are partially at fault for your accident, your damages are reduced by your percentage of fault.
+But here's the critical part: if you are found more than 50% at fault, you recover nothing for non-economic damages like pain and suffering.

 Insights from the Koussan Law Team